LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 negative, so a test on the return arguments for negative values will catch all errors.
-Finally, a call to a ``SPRKStepSet***`` function can generally be made from the user's calling program at any time and, if successful, takes effect immediately. ``SPRKStepSet***`` functions that cannot be called at any time note this explicitly noted in the function documentation.
+Finally, a call to a ``SPRKStepSet***`` function can generally be made from the user's calling program at any time and, if successful, takes effect immediately.
+For ``SPRKStepSet***`` functions that cannot be called at any time, this is explicitly noted in the function documentation.